sachins0023/Twitter/README.md

 In views.py we have the different api views which are later on passed to the urls for easy access.

-Front end also created with HTML, CSS, ReactJS
+Front end also created with HTML, CSS, AJAX